Optimization for L1-Norm Error Fitting via Data Aggregation: Abstract

 \section{Abstract}

-We propose a data aggregation-based algorithm with monotonic convergence to a global optimum for a generalized version of the $L_1$-norm error fitting model with an assumption of the fitting function.
-Any $L_1$-norm model can be solved optimally using the proposed algorithm if it follows the form of the $L_1$-norm error fitting problem and if the fitting function satisfies the assumption.
+We propose a data aggregation-based algorithm with monotonic convergence to a global optimum for a generalized version of the L1-norm error fitting model with an assumption of the fitting function.
+The proposed algorithm generalizes the recent algorithm in the literature, aggregate and iterative disaggregate (AID), which selectively solves three specific L1-norm error fitting problems.
+With the proposed algorithm, any L1-norm error fitting model can be solved optimally if it follows the form of the L1-norm error fitting problem and if the fitting function satisfies the assumption.
 The proposed algorithm can also solve multi-dimensional fitting problems with arbitrary constraints on the fitting coefficients matrix.
-The generalized problem includes popular models such as regression, principal component analysis, and the orthogonal Procrustes problem.
-The results of the computational experiment show that the proposed algorithms are up to 9,000 times faster than the state-of-the-art benchmarks for the problems and datasets studied.
+The generalized problem includes popular models such as regression and the orthogonal Procrustes problem.
+The results of the computational experiment show that the proposed algorithms are faster than the state-of-the-art benchmarks for L1-norm regression subset selection and L1-norm regression over a sphere.
+Further, the relative performance of the proposed algorithm improves as data size increases.